SmartDataAnalytics/jena-sparql-api/README.md

 * `jena-sparql-api-server`: An abstract SPARQL enpdoint class that allows you to easily create your own SPARQL endpoint.
 For example, the SPARQL-SQL rewriter [Sparqlify](http://github.com/AKSW/Sparqlify) is implemented against these interfaces.
 * `jena-sparql-api-utils`: Utilities common to all packages.
 * `jena-sparql-api-example-proxy`: An example how to create a simple SPARQL proxy.
 You can easily adapt it to add pagination, caching and delays.
+* `jena-sparql-api-sparql-ext`: SPARQL extensions for processing non-RDF data as part of query evaluation.
+Most prominently features support for querying JSON documents and unnesting JSON arrays to triples.
+(We should also add CSV processing for completeness, although covered by the TARQL tool).
+* `jena-sparql-api-jgrapht`: Provides a JGraphT wrapper for Jena's Graph interface.
+Yes, we were aware that RDF is not a plain graph, but a labeled directed pseudo graph and implemented it accordingly.
+Also contains conversions of SPARQL queries to graphs.
+Enables e.g. subgraph isomorphism analysis.
+* `jena-sparql-api-mapper`: Powerful module to query RDF data transparently with the Java Persistence API (JPA) criteria queries.
+I.e. queries and updates are expressed over (annotated) Java classes, and no RDF specifics are exposed to the developer.

 ### Usage